Cara Cara navel orange: Characteristics

-This medium-sized navel is seedless, sweet and low in acid, and characterized by little to no pith and easy, clean separation from the rind.
+This medium-sized navel is seedless, sweet and low in acid.
+It is characterized by little to no pith and easy, clean separation from the rind.

-Unlike in true blood oranges, where the main pigmentation is due to anthocyanins, pigmentation in Cara cara oranges is due to carotenoids, such as lycopene.
+Unlike in true blood oranges, where the main pigmentation is due to anthocyanins, pigmentation in Cara Cara oranges is due to carotenoids, such as lycopene.

 Season

-From the major growing regions, South American Cara caras are ready for market starting in August, Venezuelan fruits arrive in October and California fruits make their seasonal debut in late November and are available through April.
+From the major growing regions, South American Cara Caras are ready for market starting in August, whereas Venezuelan fruits arrive in October and California fruits make their seasonal debut in late November and are available through April.